UCSolarCarTeam/Epsilon-Onboard-Media-Control/README.md

 To directly download from the aws bucket, you will need to obtain the Access Key ID and the Secret Access Key.

 3. Configure the AWS CLI
-run: `aws configure` in the terminal to configure the profile for AWS.
+run `aws configure` in the terminal to configure the profile for AWS.
 Input the access keys obtained.
 The region name is `us-west-2`.

 4. Downloading all songs